 Tomatoes are a special case.
 They can be safely water bath canned only if they are acidified by adding bottled lemon juice.

-These are general directions.
-Each recipe will be a bit different in how the food is prepared for processing.
-Links to canning recipes are at the bottom of this page.
+These are general food canning instructions for the water bath method.
+Each water bath canning recipe will be a bit different in how the food is prepared for processing.
+Links to canning recipes are included at the bottom of this page.

-Remember when pressure or water bath canning, fresh high quality food makes better high quality product.
+Remember when pressure or water bath canning that using fresh, high-quality food makes better end product.

 Fill your canner about one third full of water.
 Heat water until hot, not boiling.

 Wash your jars and keep warm.
-Jars can be washed by hand or in the dishwasher
+(When preparing jars for canning, jars can be washed by hand or in the dishwasher.)

-If processing time is less than 10 minutes,you will need to sterilize your jars.
-Most recipes call for at least 10 minutes processing time.
+If processing time is less than 10 minutes, you will need to sterilize your jars.
+Most water bath food canning recipes call for at least 10 minutes processing time.

 Keep jars hot until ready to be filled.
 For keeping jars hot, I have two options for you.